 Afternoon Activities: Catch a Game at the Dept or Go Bowling Nightlife:

-• When there isn’t a game to catch, create your own fun at Pin Center Bowl, where you can bowl for up to four hours for only $10.
+When there isn’t a game to catch, create your own fun at Pin Center Bowl, where you can bowl for up to four hours for only $11.
 The center has 16 bowling lanes with Brunswick Vector scoring equipment, games for kids, a video arcade, billiards and a full-service snack bar.

-Nightlife: Loaf'n Dog and The Plaza Theatre Company
+Nightlife: The Plaza Theatre Company

-• The Plaza Theatre Company’s new location at Dudley Hall presents classic performances, such as “The Hunchback of Notre Dame,” “The Music Man” and the “The Little Mermaid.”
+The Plaza Theatre Company's new location at Dudley Hall presents classic performances, such as “Jane Eyre The Musical,” “Singing in the Rain” and the “A Christmas Carol.”
 Throughout the year the theater showcases affordable performances, including Shakespeare plays, Broadway musicals, comedies, dramas, and family-style concerts.

 TABLE FOR TWO